Jack Russell Terrier

 Shelter Adoption

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Jack Russell Terriers have particular requirements based on their small size, moderate shedding level, and genetic predispositions to luxating patella and deafness.
+For Jack Russell Terriers, the inputs that matter most are a small frame, a moderate shedding coat, and breed-level risk for luxating patella and deafness.

 What to Expect